By Jon Chase.

 After Go-Pills were given the go-ahead, researchers were intrigued by the potential of a new stimulant called Modafinil.

-In comparison, results of studies with Modafinil were eye-popping:
+In comparison, the results of studies with Modafinil were eye-popping:

 - Modafinil enables intense and prolonged alertness without becoming addictive,